Instanton bundles on the flag variety F(0,1,2): Jumping rational curves

-Nevertheless, by the following result, we observe that for the general case we have that the family jumping conics of type at least(-1,1), which we now know form a divisor, do not coincide with the family of type at least (-2,2).
-Hence, we have \emph{proper} jumping conics of type (-1,1).
+Nevertheless, thanks to the following result, we can observe that the divisor of jumping conics of type at least $(-1,1)$ of the generic instanton does not coincide with the family of type at least $(-2,2)$.
+Hence, we have \emph{proper} jumping conics of type $(-1,1)$.
 This result should be compared to \cite{BH}.

-We denote by $\mathcal S_\sE$ the locus of jumping conics of type at least $(-2,2)$ of an instanton $\sE$, and by $j$ its embedding in $\mathcal H$.
+We denote by $\mathcal S_\sE$ the locus of jumping conics of type at least $(-2,2)$ of an instanton $\sE$, and by $j$ its embedding in $H$.

 \begin{proposition} Let $\sE$ be a generic $k$-instanton on $F$.
-Then $\mathcal S_{\sE}$ is a Cohen Macaulay curve equipped with a torsion-free sheaf $G$ fitting into where $B$ is a rank two torsion free sheaf on $\mathcal H$.
+Then $\mathcal S_{\sE}$ is a Cohen Macaulay curve equipped with a torsion-free sheaf $G$ fitting into where $B$ is a rank two torsion free sheaf on $H$.

 \end{proposition}